metintidle/Staff-Test-Cases/react/README.md

 ![error](./error.png)

-## Extra Measures
+## NOTE

 The underlying measurements are taken into consideration when reviewing your code:

 1. SOLID
-2. Clean code
+3. Clean code
-3. Comments
+4. Comments
-4. Data Structures
+5. Data Structures
+6. Best practice Folder structure